 Slowly add the lye blend to the oils in the pot.
 Stir briskly, but without splashing, for 10 minutes.
 Remove the spoon and blend for five minutes more with the stick blender.
 Stop at "trace," or when streaks of the mixture rest momentarily on the surface when you lift the blender out during stirring.

 Add any additional ingredients such as essential oils or colourants to the hot soap and stir to blend them in evenly.
 Line a wooden crate, box or large soap mould with cellophane wrap.
 Pour or scoop the soap into the mould, cover with the ends of the wrap tightly, and permit the cellophane-wrapped soap to cure for up to two days.

 Unwrap and unmould your soap.
 It should still be soft, but will finish curing upon drying completely outside of the mould.
 Cut the soap into bars with a large knife.

 Place the soap bars on a slightly elevated baking rack for at least 30 days in a low-humidity area.
 Once the bars harden thoroughly, they should yield just below 2.27kg. of soap.

-- Keep children and pets away while using lye.
+Make sure your working area is ventilated with plenty of fresh air circulating in the room.
+Keep children and pets away while using lye.
 Place any unused lye in a secure location well out of their reach.

-- Measure the water and the lye in separate containers.
+Never add water directly to lye.
+Slowly add the lye instead to the water.
+Avoid splashing to lessen the chance of acquiring disfiguring burns.
+Measure the water and the lye in separate containers.
 They become superheated quickly on their own when combined, and can cause serious harm to you if you are not careful.